kevintruong/til/C-Programming,-Part-1:-Introduction.md

     return p;
 } // OK
 ```
-Explanation :The array is static meaning it exists for the lifetime of the process (static variables are not on the heap or the stack).
+Explanation: The array is static meaning it exists for the lifetime of the process (static variables are not on the heap or the stack).

 ## How do you look up information C library calls and system calls?
 Use the man pages.
 Note the man pages are organized into sections.
 Section 2 = System calls.
 Section 3 = C libraries.